Blendify/blender-manual/trunk/blender_docs/manual/animation/actions.rst

 or the *Keying Sets Panel*.

-Now when you press :kbd:`I` in the 3D view, blender will add keyframes for all the properties in the active keying set.
+Now when you press :kbd:`I` in the 3D view,
+Blender will add keyframes for all the properties in the active keying set.

 See :doc:`Keying Sets </animation/keyframes/keying_sets>` for more info.